nilshenrich/NetworkListener/README.md

     The **isRunning**-method returns the running flag of the NetworkListener.\
     **True** means: *The listener is running*\
     **False** means: *The listener is not running*

-### Passing worker function

-Passing worker functions might be a bit tricky depending on the definition functions definition.\
-The following examples only show passing the worker for established connections.
-Other workers can be passed similarly.\
-The following cases can be handled as shown:

-1. Standalone function:

-    The easiest way is using a standalone function that is not a part of any class.

-    ```cpp
-    void standalone(const int clientId)
-    {
-        // Some code
-    }

-    TcpServer tcpServer{&standalone};
-    ```

-1. Member function of this:

-    A worker function could also be defined as a class method.
-If the TCP/TLS server shall be created within the same class that holds the worker function (e.g. in initializer list), this can be done as follows:

-    ```cpp
-    class ExampleClass
-    {
-    public:
-        ExampleClass(): tcpServer{::std::bind(&ExampleClass::classMember, this, ::std::placeholders::_1)} {}
-        virtual ~ExampleClass() {}

-    private:
-        // TCP server as class member
-        TcpServer tcpServer;

-        void classMember(const int clientId)
-        {
-            // Some code
-        }
-    };
-    ```

-    The **bind** function is used to get the function reference to a method from an object, in this case ```this```.
-For each attribute of the passed function, a placeholder with increasing number must be passed.

-1. Member function of foreign class:

-    Passing a member function from a foreign class to TCP/TLS server can be done similarly to above example.

-    ```cpp
-    class ExampleClass
-    {
-    public:
-        ExampleClass() {}
-        virtual ~ExampleClass() {}

-    private:
-        void classMember(const int clientId)
-        {
-            // Some code
-        }
-    };

-    // Create object
-    ExampleClass exampleClass;

-    // TCP server outside from class
-    TcpServer tcpServer{::std::bind(&ExampleClass::classMember, exampleClass, ::std::placeholders::_1)};

-    ```

 ## Example